AdobeDocs/experience-manager-65.en/help/journey-headless/architect/introduction.md

 ---
 title: AEM Headless Content Architect Journey
-description: An introduction to the powerful, and flexible, headless features of Adobe Experience Manager as a Cloud Service, and how to model content for your project.
+description: An introduction to the powerful, and flexible, headless features of Adobe Experience Manager, and how to model content for your project.
 index: yes
 hide: no
 hidefromtoc: no
-exl-id: 62061d73-6fdb-440b-a7dd-b0d530d49186
 ---
 # Content Modeling for Headless with AEM - An Introduction {#architect-headless-introduction}

-In this part of the [AEM Headless Content Architect Journey](overview.md), you can learn the (basic) concepts and terminology necessary to understand content modeling for headless content delivery with Adobe Experience Manager (AEM) as a Cloud Service.
+In this part of the [AEM Headless Content Architect Journey](overview.md), you can learn the (basic) concepts and terminology necessary to understand content modeling for headless content delivery with Adobe Experience Manager (AEM).

 This document helps you understand headless content delivery, how AEM supports headless, and how content is modeled for headless.
 After reading you should: